torreythomas/MRGB/README.md

 # MRGB
 [Live Backend]("https://mrgb.herokuapp.com/")

-This is the deployed back-end of the Mick and Rorty Game application.
+This is the deployed back-end of the Mick and Rorty Game application!